If you love crochet, I’m sure you’ve given this some thought: Should I turn my crochet hobby into a crochet job?

 That was a hard lesson to live through, and it was months before I edged toward burnout and feeling like a failure.

 The idea that helped me to build successful, and avoid burnout, was deciding that I needed to separate my hobby from my business.

-First, let’s clearly define a hobby from a business.
+First, let’s clearly define a crochet hobby from a crochet job (or business).